 - Alerts you of the emerging repair work in your fleet.

 - Calculates the costs of all works, fuel, and spare parts bought for your fleet.

-To put it simply, dispatchers enter all the data about fleet maintenance – what to do, when, which spare parts to use – in the system.
+To put it simply, dispatchers enter all the data about fleet maintenance – what to do, when, and which spare parts to use – into the system.
 HEED receives data – mileage, motor hours, location – from a vehicle’s GPS tracker.
 The system compares the data entered by dispatchers for every vehicle vs. GPS data to notify you about service and repair works in your fleet.

 For example, your truck needs an oil change every 10,000 km.
 The dispatcher sees the vehicle and its mileage – 200,000 km – in HEED.
 He specifies the need for an oil change at 210,000 km.
 When your truck drives another 10,000 km, HEED will notify you of the upcoming oil change.